Power Apps Performance: Speed Up Your App with the Concurrent Function (Parallel Processing Experiment)

 );

 First, we set up a simple wait function in Power Automate.
-This function waits for the number of seconds specified in the first argument, then returns the string specified in the second argument.
+This function waits for the specified seconds, then returns the string.

 Next, we create the following UI in Power Apps: